The Fourth-Moment Theorem on Hilbert Spaces: Introduction

-Our work addresses this issue by characterizing conditions that are stronger than the conditions in \eqref{eq:BandC-conditions} and in fact do suffice to prove weak convergence whenever $F_n$ is in a fixed Wiener chaos.
-To appreciate the setting of our problem, we highlight that there does not exist one canonical way to understand higher order moments of random variables in infinite-dimensional spaces.
-We identify two conditions.
+Our work addresses this issue by identifying two moment conditions that are stronger than the conditions in \eqref{eq:BandC-conditions} and ensure convergence in distribution whenever $F_n$ belongs to a fixed Wiener chaos.
 First, we require convergence of the covariance operators in the trace class norm.
 This implies that the Gaussian limit is unique and avoids the issue that is raised in Example \ref{exp1}.
-The convergence of the covariance operators implies that the second moments of the coordinate processes must converge consistently across all possible orthonormal representations of the Hilbert space.
-Second, we require that
+Second, we require that,

 for a fixed orthonormal basis $\{e_i\}_{i \in \NN}$ of $\clh$.
-In the sequel, we show that, given convergence of the covariance operators in the trace class norm, \eqref{eq:con-ours1} is equivalent to convergence of the weak fourth moments.

-Our main contribution (Theorem \ref{thm:abstract-fourth-moment-theorem}) is the introduction of a fourth-moment theorem for Hilbert-space valued multiple Wiener integrals of a fixed order.
-A crucial result is a Stein–Malliavin bound in terms of the trace class norm for a $d_2$-distance introduced in \cite{leon1998stochastic}, that metrizes weak convergence on Hilbert spaces (Theorem \ref{thm:1}).
-Along the way, we clarify several aspects of working in infinite-dimensional spaces including different notions of differentiation.
-We also draw connections to the existing literature by relating condition \eqref{eq:con-ours1} to notions of higher order moments of Hilbert space-valued random variables as introduced in \cite{janson2015higher}.
-We emphasize that the classical fourth moment Theorem (cf. with items (i) and (ii) of Theorem 5.2.7 in \cite{nourdin2012normal}) is a simple corollary of the result obtained herein.
+This condition plays a role analogous to the one of Nualart and Peccati in \eqref{eq:fourth-moment-Pec-Nual}.
+The corresponding result is formalized in our first main Theorem~\ref{thm:abstract-fourth-moment-theorem}: the Fourth-Moment Theorem for Hilbert space–valued multiple Wiener integrals of fixed order.